dupunkto/oblikvo/README.md

 ```

 Above is an example level layout with two floors.
 A 0 indicates an empty space,
-a 1 a filled space and an x a launchpad.
+a 1 a filled space, and an x a launchpad.
 An X is a launchpad that launched you
 two blocks high.
 One block is a little higher than the height of the player.

 The game should aesthetically be similar to a classic retro game, like